 While the infrastructure for IoT is in the initial phases of a massive build out- similar to building the internet or a new highway- it can already be divided into three primary markets to get a better sense of its application and potential challenges.

-Each market requires a unique approach in adapting the internet of things to maximize its potential and pave the road of personalized data and optimal benefits.
+Each market requires a unique approach to adapting the internet of things to maximize its potential and pave the road to personalized data and optimal benefits.

 Slowly, consumers are increasing the connectivity of their homes to become more intelligent.
 The internet of things is already enabling consumers to control their air conditioners, with devices like Sensibo, which enables users to control their temperature via their mobile phone.